Wide stochastic networks: Gaussian limit and PAC-Bayesian training: PAC-Bayesian training in the Gaussian limit

-We start by showing in the next section that it is possible to get a meaningful gradient from the expected 0-1 loss in the Gaussian limit.
-Then we will see that simple activation functions, such as $\phi=\ReLU$ or $\phi=\sin$, allows the evaluation of the gradients of the output mean and covariance with respect to the hyper-parameters.
-Finally, we will discuss how to obtain a PAC-Bayesian bound after the training.
+The rest of this section is organised as follows.
+First, we show that it is possible to get a non-zero gradient from the expected 01-loss in the Gaussian limit.
+Then, we discuss how to evaluate the gradients of the output's mean and covariance with respect to the hyper-parameters.
+Finally, we deal with how to obtain a rigorous PAC-Bayesian bound after the training.

-\subsection{Training with the 0-1 loss}
+\subsection{Training with the 01-loss}